$L^{2}$-approach to the Saito vanishing theorem: Proof of Saito's vanishing theorem

 \subsection{Proof of Saito's vanishing theorem}

-We follow Schnell's strategy \cite{schnell2016saito} and reduce the general case to that of pure Hodge modules with strict support.
+We first reduce the general case to that of pure Hodge modules with strict support.
 Every mixed Hodge module $\cM$ has a weight filtration $W_{\bullet} \cM$ such that $\gr_{w}^{W} \cM$ is a pure Hodge module of weight $w$.
 Using the exactness of the functor $\gr_{p} \DR_{X}$, we can easily deduce the Saito vanishing theorem from vanishing theorems for pure Hodge modules.
 Furthermore, since any pure Hodge module admits a decomposition by strict support, the assertion in Theorem \ref{theo-Saito-vanishing-general} is a consequence of the following.

 \begin{theo} Let $X$ be a reduced and irreducible projective variety and let $\cM \in \HM_{X}(X, w)$ be a polarizable Hodge module with strict support $X$.
 For an ample line bundle $\cL$ on $X$, we have